Tenancy and Leasehold Agreement Management privacy notice

 How your data is used

-We will use the information you provide to manage your tenancy or leasehold agreement or other contract between you and South Holland District Council, such as:
+We will use the information you provide to manage your tenancy or leasehold agreement or other contract between you and South Holland District Council, such as to:

 South Holland District Council conducts research and statistical analysis to help improve our business processes and the services offered to our customers, as well as to evaluate our performance against other benchmarks.
 When possible, statistical information is anonymised or pseudonymised.